ridvansumset/pubg-stats-api/README.md

 # pubg-stats-api

+A stats API for the PUBG player, The4nswer.
+You need to install and run [pubg-stats-ui](https://github.com/ridvansumset/pubg-stats-ui) in order to use this project.

 First, you need to have `go` installed to your computer.
 Visit [this page](https://go.dev/dl/) and choose appropriate Go release for your system.

-Then, you need to have an PUBG API key.
+Then, you'll need to have a PUBG API key.
 Visit [this page](https://developer.pubg.com/) and create yours if you don't have one.

 ## Next Steps